LeanIX Enterprise Architecture Overview

 LeanIX Enterprise Architecture Products

-LeanIX Enterprise Architecture Management comprises three products supporting different enterprise architecture domains and use cases.
+LeanIX Enterprise Architecture comprises three products supporting different enterprise architecture domains and use cases.

 Key Concepts and Features